zeroxthreef/SimpleTinyScript/README.md

 **number var**
 turns a string value into a number

+**char string index**
+returns the numeric value of the character in 'string' at position 'index'

 **get var index**
 returns the value in 'var' at 'index'.
 Only works on arrays and strings